Do you suspect your child might be the victim of bullies?

 With this in mind, always treat others with respect.
 Say “please” and “thank you,” and be respectful, kind, and friendly toward others.
 Children will observe your behavior and pick up these good habits.

-Children also need to be aware that using technology to spread rumors or be unpleasant to other children is also bullying, as is excluding children from activities and ostracizing them.
+Children also need to be aware that using technology to spread rumors or be unpleasant to other children is also bullying, excluding children from activities and ostracizing them.

 3. Recognizing Signs of Bullying